BradleyCodeU/bradleycodeu.github.io/_aicc/u05_arrays_of_arrays/battleshipRegression/instructions.md

 // non-determinative function that generates random y-intercepts
+// that are decimal values between 0.0 and GRID_SIZE
-// if the slope is > 0, the y-intercept should be smaller
+// if the slope is > 0, the y-intercept should be small-ish
-// if the slope is <= 0, it should be larger function getSecretIntercept(slope) {
+// if the slope is <= 0, it should be large-ish function getSecretIntercept(slope) {
   let secretIntercept = 0;
-  // generate two random numbers 0-10
+  // generate two random numbers 0 to GRID_SIZE
+  // TODO
+  // TODO
   if (slope > 0) {
     // set secretIntercept to be the smaller of the two random nums
     // TODO